What is The Happy Farm?

 At the farm we grow using classical organic methods similar to those described in the books by Charles Dowding, John Jeavons and Eliot Coleman.
 We do not use many permaculture techniques and while there are small areas for innovation, this coming year the farm will continue to use the methods which are serving us so well.

-This year the Upper Hamlet Happy Farm is offering 5 internships.
+This year the Upper Hamlet Happy Farm is offering 5 places on the volunteer programme.

-Due to the nature of monastery life the Upper Hamlet Happy Farm internships are only available for men.
-Women are invited to contact the Lower Hamlet Happy Farm for details about 2016-17 internships there.
+Due to the nature of monastery life the Upper Hamlet Happy Farm volunteer programme is only available for men.
+Women are invited to contact the Lower Hamlet Happy Farm for details about 2016-17 volunteering there.

-The internship is one year long and starts on the 11th of November 2016.
-For the first three months of the internship Plum Village will be in its yearly Winter Retreat.
+The programme is one year long and starts on the 11th of November 2016.
+For the first three months of the programme Plum Village will be in its yearly Winter Retreat.
 During this time there will not be so much farm work and so it will be a chance for us to deepen our practice and to settle into the community.

-The bulk of the work will begin in March when we begin seeding.
-In general we will work around 30 hours per week doing a wide variety of tasks.
+The bulk of the activity will begin in March when we begin seeding.
+In general we will volunteer around 30 hours per week doing a wide variety of tasks.
 The main duties of the farm include seeding, bed preparation, transplanting, weeding and harvesting.
-During the year we will also get the chance to host children’s groups on the farm and to facilitate groups of adults visiting the farm to work.
+During the year we will also get the chance to host children’s groups on the farm and to facilitate groups of adults visiting the farm to volunteer.